Human Services Schools & Colleges

 In fact, pain, mobility, and flexibility challenges make up the top three types of disability in the country.
 Together, they accounted for 24.5 percent of all Canadian disabilities in 2012.
 And even though more than 80 percent of disabled people make use of some kind of assistive device, they often still need human support.****

 Becoming a personal support worker requires very little schooling.
 And the good you can do extends beyond the physical assistance you can provide.
 You can also offer daily companionship that can mean a lot to people with disabilities.

 Like personal support workers, health care aides provide a lot of assistance with the routine and basic needs of people suffering from disabling conditions.
 The difference is that the patients of these workers tend to have medical issues that are more temporary in nature.
 They also tend to be receiving their care in a hospital or nursing setting.

 Again, the training requirements are minimal.
 And Job Bank data indicates that, with experience, you can earn as much as $25.11 per hour or more while helping nurses with an important variety of health care tasks.*

 Life in Canada, like anywhere else, can be difficult sometimes.
 Our jobs, finances, and relationships—along with other factors—can all cause emotional strain and stress.
 Without professional therapy, those issues can turn into bigger mental health problems.
 So counsellors offer critical help with preventing further mental struggles and offering coping mechanisms for the ones people already have.

 Becoming a counsellor often means getting to pursue a specialty that is close to your heart.
 For example, some counsellors specialize in helping seniors.
 (Almost half of the nation's seniors in residential care homes have symptoms of depression or have been diagnosed with the condition.***) Others specialize in family or youth therapy.
-(Over seven out of 10 mental health conditions develop before a person reaches the age of 18.‡)
+(About seven out of 10 mental health conditions develop before a person reaches the age of 18.‡)

 Grief, addictions, rehabilitation, and marriage counselling are additional areas you can focus on.
 And you can make a good living.
 Job Bank data says that the median annual salary for counsellors in Canada is about $57,491.
 But it's possible to grow your income to $88,421 or more.*